Naguissa/uEspConfigLib/README.md

  * One interface to manage different configuration storages.

-Currently storage classes are: SD-card, LittleFS, SPIFFS and none (values are lost after restart).
+Currently storage classes are: SD-card, LittleFS, SPIFFS, EEPROM and none (values are lost after restart).

 ## Usage ##